rmsk2/flashselect/README.md

 Use `make` to build a binary called `loader.bin` which can be written to block 0 of the flash cartridge via [`fcart`](https://github.com/rmsk2/cartflash).
 Alternatively you can build `selector.pgz` via `make pgz`.
-This is mainly intended for development purposes, i.e. you can test new functionality  without waring out the flash memory in the cart.
+This is mainly intended for development purposes, i.e. you can test new functionality  without wearing out the flash memory in the cart.

 ## Binary distribution

-In the release section you will find prebuilt versions of `laoder.bin` and `selector.pgz`.
+In the release section you will find prebuilt versions of `loader.bin` and `selector.pgz`.